 Corcovado National Park is on the remote Osa peninsula in southwestern Costa Rica.
 Though more popular than it used to be, it’s still a very rugged, quiet, and off-the-beaten-path destination in a country where almost everything is on the beaten path.
 The peninsula is not easy to get to (which helps keep tourists away), but your efforts will be greatly rewarded with deserted beaches, tons of wildlife, great hiking, camping, and lots of marine life.
 It’s one of the best places in the country.

-A popular beach destination on the Pacific coast, Manual Antonio’s wide, white sand beaches and warm blue waters are not the only attractions that people come for.
+A popular beach destination on the Pacific coast, Manuel Antonio’s wide, white-sand beaches and warm blue waters aren’t the only attractions people come for.
 A nearby national park with great hiking trails, a number of secluded beaches to choose from, and the chance to view three different kinds of native monkeys are all additional reasons for visiting this beautiful area in Costa Rica.

 The nation’s premier cloud forest is the home to the elusive quetzal birds.
 Most people come to Monteverde for a glimpse of this rare bird.
 Monteverde, which rests right on the continental divide, experiences high winds and unusual weather patterns.
 The entire area is very green and wet.
 Witness it all on a zip-line adventure through the tree canopy or explore some of the sky bridges in the area.

 At the bottom of the Nicoya coast is the hippie backpacker town of Santa Theresa.
 This “town” is really nothing more than a beach with a road lined with eateries, yoga centers, surf shops, and hostels.
 Everyone gets up early to hit the waves, so the overall atmosphere in town is pretty relaxed.
 You won’t find a lot of crazy parties here.
-Santa Theresa is a good place to lay on the beach, hang out with people, and relax.
+Santa Theresa is a good place to lie on the beach, hang out with people, and relax.
 Because of the “chill” vibe, many people end up staying in Santa Theresa for weeks, and even months, on end.